samremonte/b1m/documentation.md

 # Bawat Isa Mahalaga - Website Documentation

+> ### First, make sure you have obtained your login information to the website otherwise contact the administrator at b1m@gmail.com

+> ### Before proceeding to any of the how-to guides on the list below it's necessary that you are logged in to the website.
+If not, please check the steps on [How to login to the website](#how-to-login-to-the-website)

 - Create/ Post/ Update/ Delete a blog/ article
 - Create/ Post/ Update/ Delete an activity/ newsfeed
 - Create/ Post/ Update/ Delete a page